carlosperate/awesome-microbit/README.md

 ### Javascript and PXT

-- [PXT](https://pxt.microbit.org) - The Programming eXperience Toolkit for the micro:bit provides a Blocks interface and JavaScript as the underlying written language.
+- [PXT](https://pxt.microbit.org) - The Programming eXperience Toolkit for the micro:bit provides an in-browser emulator, a Blocks interface, and JavaScript (TypeScript) editor.
 - [Espruino JavaScript](http://www.espruino.com/MicroBit) - A JavaScript interpreter for microcontrollers.
 It also offers a WebIDE for written code and blocks.
 - [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - A graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).